Assem-ElQersh/Real-time-Face-Detection/README.md

 ## License
 This project is licensed under the MIT License - see the [LICENSE](/LICENSE) file for details.

-## Credits
-- OpenCV for face detection
-- dlib for face landmark prediction
-- Contributors and users of this project

 ## FAQ
 1. **Q: Why is the face recognition accuracy low?**
    A: Ensure good lighting, clear images, and follow the image guidelines.
 Add more faces of the same person from different angles.